kester2015/KeckLFC/README_DiskStation_Jun-14-1634-2023_DownloadConflict.md

 You should see a list of packages to be installed.

-- Type "y" and press enter to confirm the installation if you see a prompt like "Proceed ([y]/n)?".
+- <mark> Type "y" and press enter to confirm the installation if you see a prompt like "Proceed ([y]/n)?".</mark>

-You should see something like "Successfully installed ..." in the terminal if the installation is successful.
+You should see something like "Successfully installed ..."

 ### 2.2 Install numpy, scipy, matplotlib